eugnsp/competitive_programming/README.md

 # Competitive programming solutions

-These are my solutions of some competitive programming problems.
+These are my C++ solutions of some competitive programming problems.

 * To isolate the main idea of a solution, almost all solutions are split into three stages:
 	1. read input data into the operating memory with some preprocessing,